kvikee

 Who is the victim?

 But for every creative gamble, there is a victim.
-For some fans, the victim was Rosalina.
+For many fans, the victim was Rosalina.
 The princess from the nebula, the heart and memory of Super Mario Galaxy, was sidelined by the fox pilot.
 "Larson's Rosalina is the main victim, being inexplicably sidelined for large chunks of The Super Mario Galaxy Movie" reads a GamesRadar review.
-This isn't just about screen minutes.
+This isn't just about screen time.
 It's a symbol.
-When you mix IP, something must give.
-Sometimes it's canon purity.
-Sometimes—the depth of the original character.
+When you mix IPs, something must give.
+Sometimes it's canon purity; sometimes—the depth of the original character.

 A divided world